 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and Global Academy for Medical Education.
 Postgraduate Institute for Medicine is jointly accredited by the American Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Continuing Nursing Education

 The maximum number of hours awarded for this Continuing Nursing Education activity is 24 (18 for the general sessions and 6 for attending the pre-conference workshops) contact hours.
-Pharmacotherapy contact hours for Advance Practice Registered Nurses to be determined and will be indicated on your certificate.
+Pharmacotherapy contact hours for Advance Practice Registered Nurses will be 2 for the general sessions and .3 for the cannabis workshop.

 At the conclusion of this activity, participants should be able to:

 - Discuss the neuroanatomic and neurochemical underpinnings of behavioral and neuropsychiatric symptoms in Alzheimer’s disease.

 - Discuss current and emerging data regarding pharmacologic treatment of neuropsychiatric symptoms.

 - Recognize the DSM-5 diagnostic criteria for “substance-related and addictive disorders.”

 - Develop a treatment strategy to address behavioral addictions.